 A Corporative Culture in SecurityA Corporative Culture in Security

-All the above is very helpful; however, there should be a corporative culture among the residents to ensure building security.
+All the above is very helpful; however, residents should have a corporative culture to ensure building security.
 Make friends with a neighbor or two on your level so you can watch each other’s backs.
-It makes for a friendlier atmosphere in your building and acts as a crucial resource in an emergency.
+It makes for a friendlier atmosphere in your building and is a crucial resource in an emergency.
 Making connections like this isn’t all that hard; make yourself more present.
-If there’s a block party in your neighborhood, then go down and introduce yourself.
+If there’s a block party in your neighborhood, then introduce yourself.